FabLabSG/fablab-docs/PilotDesignDevelopment.md

 (work-in-progress)
 > Describe the roles and reponsibilities of the people involved in the project.

-* Beneficiary Liaison: Zann H, others
+* Beneficiary Liaison: Zann H, others<br>
 Establishes and maintains communication with our Beneficieries for mutual understanding and cooperation for the Pilot Challenge.

-* Makers Community Liaison: ??
+* Makers Community Liaison: To-be-identified <br>
 Establishes and maintains communication with the Makers Community for mutual understanding and cooperation for the Pilot Challenge.

-* Pilot Challenge Producer: ??
+* Pilot Challenge Producer: To-be-identified <br>
+Runs the Pilot Challenge.
+Keeping track of timline, resources and deliverables.

+* Communications: To-be-identified<br>
 Runs the Pilot Challenge. , Keeping track of timline, resources and deliverables.

 ## Resources, financial and quality plan
 (work-in-progress)